 - Gently press your fingers into the dough to create rows of dimples in the dough, about 1 inch apart.
 Add a drizzle of olive oil and sprinkle the rosemary evenly over the dough.

-- Combine ½ cup warm water and salt.
+- Combine ½ cup warm water and salt (see note on salt below).
 Stir to dissolve.
 Slowly pour the salt water into each of the dimples in the dough.

 - Bake on the lowest rack at 400°F for 16-18 minutes.